-If you compile for a system with a hardware VFP coprocessor, the Arm Compiler for Embedded FuSa makes use of it.
+If you compile for a system with a hardware VFP coprocessor, the Arm Compiler for Embedded makes use of it.
 If you compile for a system without a coprocessor, the compiler implements the computations in software.
 For example, the compiler option -mfloat-abi=hard selects a hardware VFP coprocessor and the option -mfloat-abi=soft specifies that arithmetic operations are to be performed in software, without the use of any coprocessor instructions.

-In Arm Compiler for Embedded FuSa 6, there is no command-line option to exclude both hardware and software floating-point computations.
+In Arm Compiler for Embedded 6, there is no command-line option to exclude both hardware and software floating-point computations.
 If the compiler encounters floating-point types in the source code, it uses software-based floating-point library functions.

-IEEE 754 arithmetic on page 132 -ffp-mode -mfloat-abi
+- -ffp-mode - -mfloat-abi